VerifiedGiveaways/vg/README.md

 ## Potential Features in Future Versions

 - NFTs (and other tokens) in a giveaway can be transferred to a smart contract to hold in escrow, only to be released to the randomly selected winners.
-  - This can be implemented for multiple blockchains (Internet Computer, Ethereum, etc.).
 - NFT minting for one-of-ones or collections with randomly generated traits.
 - VR NFT gallery to view NFTs in upcoming giveaways.

 ## Community Discussion Points

 These are discussion points from the initial Twitter thread.
-Future discussions will be moved to a new Discord server created and managed by Twitter acount @finn1ous.
+Note that all current discussions take place in the Discord server (https://discord.gg/xpeFvAbn3k) created and managed by Finn ∞#0001 and administered by Psycho-Gamen#0282 and Motokoder#7081.

 - Project name suggestion: "Verified Giveaway".
 (Twitter: @RG1PsychoGamen)
 - Wallets should be verified to prevent NFTs from being sent to a bad address.
 (Twitter: @Motokoder)